codahale/grump/README.md

 the chunk AEAD (e.g., chunk #4's authenticated data is `[1, 2, 3, 4]`, encoded
 as a series of little-endian 32-bit values).

-The last chunk in a message is empty and flagged as such.
+The last chunk in a message is flagged as such and includes an addition zero ID appended to the end of its authenticated data.

 ## TODO

-* The fact that the last chunk is indeed the last chunk isn't authenticated.
-Probably better to skip the empty chunk and just flag the last actual chunk, including whether or not it's last in the AD.
 * Yes, I'm echoing your passphrase back to you.
 I said don't use this.
 * Curve25519 provides ~128 bits of security, but ChaCha20 provides 256
   bits.
 It's a bit of a mismatch, but there isn't a Go impl of Curve41417 or